 For More Information

-The rules governing overall contributions to Executive Pensions can be a little complex.
-We recommend that you seek advice from a One Quote Advisor to make sure the Exec Plan is set up correctly, and to maximize the overall employer’s contributions to the scheme.
+The rules governing overall contributions to Master Trusts can be a little complex.
+We recommend that you seek advice from a One Quote Advisor to make sure the Pension Plan is set up correctly, and to maximize the overall employer’s contributions to the scheme.

 Please Note